Characters: Persona Recurring

 - Dead Person Impersonation: Albeit not a very good one.
 Akinari Kashihara was a meek man in a pullover vest with a permanent case of bed-head.
 His doppelganger has the same face, but dresses like a GQ model and wears a perpetual smirk.
 This was done intentionally: Jun felt ashamed of Akinari, so he wished for a father who wouldn't embarrass him.
 Nyarlathotep granted his wish in usual Jackass Genie fashion, impressing his friends by showing up unannounced at their playhouse.
 He also keeps a Masataka Amano skin-suit around to belittle and spite Maya.

 - Deal with the Devil: Most of the Masked Circle's members were promised their greatest wishes, in exchange for ignoring reality and destroying the lives of others.
-Later, Maya Okamura succumbed to her desire to vindicate her dead love and prove his mad theories correct, which placed her under Nyarlathotep's thrall; he keeps Okamura in his front pocket until the very end, springing her upon Maya as a cruel surprise.
-Other victims included the key members of the NWO, most notably General Sugawara, who threw his lot in with Nyarlathotep's men in hope of curing his terminal illness; he was rewarded by becoming a hideous (but immortal) monster.
+Later, Maya Okamura succumbed to her desire to vindicate her dead love and prove his mad theories correct, which placed her under Nyarlathotep's thrall; he keeps Okamura in his front pocket until the very end.
+Other suckers included the key members of the NWO, most notably General Sugawara, who threw his lot in with Nyarlathotep's men in hope of curing his terminal illness; he was rewarded by becoming an immortal (but hideous) monster.

 - Demonic Possession: He can pose as a Persona well enough.
 Once his host falls in battle, however, Nyarlathotep simply takes over their body and springs back up for Round 2.
 This is retroactively revealed to have happened to Kandori in the original Persona, and Jun suffers the same fate as Joker.